-Situated in a remote spot beside the extreme southeast corner of Hwange National Park, Camelthorn is one of the newer camps in this region of Zimbabwe.
-As the name suggests, the camp is hidden in a forest of mature camelthorn, and situated only a short (ten-minute) drive away from the national park.
-The forest surrounding camp soon gives way to open plains and a network of pumped waterholes, both providing good opportunities for game viewing.
-Camelthorn is a very well designed camp, with a great deal of thought and attention put into creating a stylish but authentic safari feel.
+Situated in a remote spot beside the extreme south-east corner of Hwange National Park, Camelthorn Lodge is one of the newer camps in this region of Zimbabwe, opened in 2014.
+Hidden in a forest of mature camelthorn, which soon gives way to open plains and a network of waterholes, the camp is well situated for game viewing, and is only a ten-minute drive from the national park.

 Our view of Camelthorn

 The remote location of Camelthorn makes this a real favourite of ours, with good game densities on the nearby Ngamo Plains.
-The camp is very stylish with a lot of thought put into the camp’s design, yet it still manages to maintain a distinct bush feel.
-The guiding team at Camelthorn is very experienced and knowledgeable and the variety of activities on offer is diverse.
-Apart from the usual game drives (day & night) and bushwalks guests can spend time in the camp’s unique sunken hide, and the opportunity to take part in a pump run where they’ll help with the upkeep of southern Hwange’s waterholes as well as visit a local school and village.
-We’re really impressed with Camelthorn and look forward to watching it develop over the coming years.
+The camp is very stylish, with a lot of thought put into its design, yet it manages to maintain a distinct bush feel.
+The guiding team is very experienced and knowledgeable and the variety of activities is diverse.
+We particularly like the camp’s unique sunken hide, and the opportunity to take part in a pump run where you will help with the upkeep of southern Hwange’s waterholes.

 Camelthorn is a brand new camp situated on the southeast edge of Hwange National Park